SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-using-thread-sleep-in-your-silverlight-application/rule.md

 sb.Begin();
 ```

 ::: good
-GOOD: Use a Storyboard with a duration of the delay and once the Storyboard is finished running
+Code: Good example - Use a Storyboard with a duration of the delay and once the Storyboard is finished running
 :::